Danila846/backend/README.md

 # My first backend project.
-I used 'mongoDB' and check it with 'Postman'.
+I used 'express', 'mongoDB' and check it with 'Postman'.